Phase 3: Multi-Session Continuity Infrastructure

 .claude/settings.jsonpermissions based on a selected profile.

 Note: This phase does NOT set up an automatic ecosystem hook.
-Ecosystem health is handled by the manually invoked /ecosystem-review skill set up in Phase 3.
+Ecosystem health is handled by the manually invoked /ecosystem-review skill (if set up by an earlier phase).

 Prerequisites & Execution

-Section titled “Prerequisites & Execution”- Prerequisites: - Phase 0 marker (
+Section titled “Prerequisites & Execution”- Prerequisites: - The global behavioral guidelines marker (

-CLAUDE.md. - Depending on what Phase 2/3 produced, this prompt will dynamically scaffold the necessary backlog files.
+CLAUDE.mdmust contain Lessons Learned and skills/agents index sections (set up by an earlier phase). - Depending on what earlier phases produced, this prompt will dynamically scaffold the necessary backlog files.

 - Token cost: Low-medium.
 Mostly file construction and one